Licensing Guides

 To learn more, schedule a demo with a product expert today.

-To qualify for any kind of HVAC license in Connecticut you need to learn and begin gaining the necessary work experience.
 Connecticut doesn’t have predetermined steps but does have uniform requirements for licensure.
-You can choose the order in which you meet them as is explained in this Apprenticeship & Educational Pathways Map.
+You can choose the order in which you meet them.
 You’ll need to acquire classroom training and get hands-on work experience.
 These two elements combine to make an apprenticeship, but the state allows you to decide whether you get your education first or get it while you’re working as a registered apprentice.
 So, the first few steps can be reordered to suit your preferences.
 All the details of these requirements can be found on the Office of Apprenticeship Training website.
-They’ve even published “A Career in the Trades” guide and a message to current and prospective apprentices.
+They’ve even published “A Career in the Trades” guide.

 Alternatively, you can also choose to enroll in an HVAC program through the Connecticut Technical Education and Career System or another college after graduating from high school to complete your required formal education before accumulating the necessary work experience.
 Again, you would then need to find a job in the field, and your employer must register you as an apprentice.
 Make sure you receive a copy of your approved registered apprenticeship agreement from your sponsor (employer).
-This is your record of registration and lists important information such as your wage progression, trade registration category and any credit for previous registered experience.
+This is your record of registration and lists important information such as your wage progression, trade registration category, and any credit for previous registered experience.

 If you’d rather earn while you learn, you can apply for an apprentice position with a local union or trade organization or a sponsoring employer.
 You will be required to attend classes at night or on weekends to get the requisite theoretical training, but you’ll be getting your academic instruction in tandem with your practical experience and you probably won’t be paying for all of it.
 Often your employer or union will pick up some or all of those costs.

 At whichever point you begin working for a licensed HVAC contractor, make sure your employer registers you as an apprentice to get your work experience documented.
 Unregistered work hours will not count toward completion of your apprenticeship program.
 Also make sure you obtain your apprentice identification card from your sponsor after your registration is approved.
 You must carry a valid apprentice identification card at all times while on the job and to register for the related instruction.
 Your apprentice identification card is valid only for the sponsor with whom you are registered and carries an expiration date.
 If you leave a sponsor and go to work for another sponsor, you must be re-registered.
-The Office of Apprenticeship Training makes it easy for you to navigate the process and keep track of your hours.
-They’ve put an Apprentice Handbook up on line with all of the pertinent information you’ll need as well as a place to record the hours you’ve worked.

-3210 East Tropicana Ave.
+PSI Licensure Certification 3210 East Tropicana Ave.
+Las Vegas, NV 89121

 If everything is in order, you will be issued an Examination Eligibility postcard with instructions for scheduling and paying for the examination.

-CONSIDER BECOMING AN HVAC CONTRACTOR: You may work indefinitely as a licensed journeyperson, OR if you choose to apply for your contractor's license, you will need to work as a licensed journeyperson for two years and then once again send your completed application, $150 contractor application fee, and any required documents to PSI at the address above.
+TAKE LICENSING EXAM: The Department of Consumer Protection has contracted with PSI Exams to administer all of the professional licensing exams.
+The trade exam costs $59.
+CONSIDER BECOMING AN HVAC CONTRACTOR: You may work indefinitely as a licensed journeyperson, OR if you choose to apply for your contractor's license, you will need to work as a licensed journeyperson for two years, and then once again send your completed application, $150 contractor application fee, and any required documents to PSI at the address above.

-Connecticut HVAC Training programs and schools
+Connecticut HVAC Training Programs and Schools

-There are many programs to get the training you need to become an HVAC professional in Connecticut and they are located all over the state.
-An HVAC license in Connecticut requires you to complete an approved apprenticeship.
-The Department of Consumer Protection lists the Education, Exam, and Training requirements on its website.
-As part of that, you will need academic training but can get it from many approved sources.
 As mentioned above, the Connecticut Technical Education and Career System (CTECS) offers HVAC programs for high school students and as part of the extension program for adults offered from 5 to 9 p.m.
-The Connecticut Technical Educational and Career System Apprenticeship Related Instruction program is fully approved by the CT-Department of Labor Office of Apprenticeship Training in the Licensed Occupational Construction trades.
+The Connecticut Technical Educational and Career System Apprenticeship Related Instruction program is fully approved by the Connecticut Department of Labor Office of Apprenticeship Training in the Licensed Occupational Construction trades.
 Students in grades 11 and 12 are eligible to participate.
 They receive up to 720 hours of instruction upon successful completion of the program.
-Students may be able to receive 1500 hours towards a career affiliated apprenticeship upon graduation upon employer acceptance.
-This program allows companies to hire students during the school day to work as a pre-apprentice in the plumbing and heating industry.
+Students may be able to receive 1,500 hours toward a career-affiliated apprenticeship upon graduation.
+This program allows companies to hire students during the school day to work as a pre-apprentice in the HVAC industry.

 Program Prerequisites: You must be at least 18 years old and have a high school diploma or a GED.

-On-the-Job Experience: While on the job you will need good customer service skills, be detail-oriented, have some mechanical capability, and be physically fit, because the job can include some heavy lifting and hours of walking, standing and working in tight spaces.
+On-the-Job Experience: While on the job you will need good customer service skills, be detail-oriented, have some mechanical capability, and be physically fit, because the job can include some heavy lifting and hours of walking, standing, and working in tight spaces.

-Connecticut HVAC Licensing Exam Details
+Connecticut HVAC Mechanical Licensing Exam Details

 To prepare, PSI suggests that you start with a current copy of the Candidate Information Bulletin and use the examination content outlines as the basis of your study.
 Read/study materials that cover all the topics in the content outline and take practice tests.
 Take notes on what you study.
 Putting information in writing helps you commit it to memory, and it is also an excellent business practice.
 Also, discuss new terms or concepts as frequently as you can with colleagues.
 This will test your understanding and reinforce ideas.
 Your studies will be most effective if you study frequently, for periods of about 45 to 60 minutes.
 Concentration tends to wander when you study for longer periods of time.

-Each of the exams is described in detail in the bulletin, including the number of questions and the time limit to complete it as well as which reference materials you may use and what items are not allowed in the testing centers.
+Each of the exams is described in detail in the bulletin, including the number of questions and the time limit to complete it, as well as which reference materials you may use and what items are not allowed in the testing centers.
 There are six locations listed.
 Two are in Connecticut — one in West Hartford and the other in Milford.
 There are four others listed in Massachusetts in Auburn, Boston, Fall River, and Springfield.

 The Business and Law Examination is required for all contractor licenses.
 It is made up of 50 questions and has a two-hour time limit.
 It covers: